rticommunity/rticonnextdds-examples/README.md

 ## Versioning

-The examples contained in this branch were built and tested against **RTI Connext 7.4.0 EAR**.
+The examples contained in this branch were built and tested against **RTI Connext 7.4.0**.
 If you need examples that have been built and tested against older versions of RTI Connext, please check out **master** or the appropriate branch:

 - [release/7.3.0](https://github.com/rticommunity/rticonnextdds-examples/tree/release/7.3.0)